 We have spoken about sustainability and workplace design mimicking remote workspaces such as hotel lobbies or your own living room.
 The time has now come for dynamic flexibility.
-Don’t worry, we didn’t understand what it was the first time we heard it either.
-After this article you will be a whole lot wiser about this huge trend for 2020.

 It feels like we have seen the word flexibility painted on the walls for quite some time now.
 And for all the right reasons, of course.
 Creating alterable spaces is just smart.
 First of all, it opens up the possibility to fit more tasks on less surface and gives your coworkers the chance to be more creative.
-But that’s not all of it!

 It all started a few years ago...